ahicks92/fastnet/specification.md

 This specification uses a mostly self-explanatory language to specify packet formats, and this section may likely be skipped.
 For clarity:

-- Nonterminals are written in all lower case and followed by `:tt`, i.e. `example:i8`  `tt` is a type specifier.
+- Nonterminals are written in the form `<example>`.
+Terminals are written in the form <example: i8`.

 - The recognized type suffixes are `u`, `i`, `s`, and `p`.
+A terminal is followed by a `:` and a type suffix.

 - `u` and `i` represent unsigned and signed integers stored in network byte order using twos complement.
 Each is followed by a bit count, for example `u8` or `i16`.
 The bit count must be a multiple of 8.
 All math on integer types must be performed mod `2^n` where n is the number of bits in the integer (put another way, math wraps).
+0 is considered positive.

+- `b` represents a boolean encoded as a `u8`.
+0 represents false.
+1 represents true.
+No other value is allowed.

 - `s` represents length-prefixed strings of up to 255 bytes, encoded as UTF8.
 The length prefix is 1 byte.  `s` may be followed by a length range in braces, i.e. `s{0, 2}`  The default range is `{1, 255}`.

+- `a` is like `s`, but the string must be ascii.

 - `p` stands for payload, an arbitrary sequence of bytes.  `p` segments will be described further by the specification.
 They are usually the last field of a packet.

 - Space means concatenate without padding.
 For example, `part1:i8 part2:i8` is two 1-byte signed integers without padding.

-- `=` means definition.
-The order of definitions does not matter.
-Defined sections can be used in other definitions without type suffixes (because this is already defined in the definition being used).

 - Integer literals are noted as `1:u8`, `-5:i16`, etc.  String literals are `"this is a test."`.
+In the case of string literals, the type is not ambiguous and so need not be specified.

 - `[]` means optional.
 The specified section may or may not be included, as specified in documentation of the packet's use.